Giving and receiving — which one is easier for you?

 They Feel More in Control When They Give

 Another reason why it’s harder for some to receive is that they don’t want attention on themselves.

 When we give, the focus is on the other party — the receiver.
 When we receive, the focus is on us.
 We have no control over what we receive.
 And what we receive may not always be positive or ideal.
 Negative feedback, brutally honest advice, gifts that you don’t care for… all these might not sit too well with some of us.

 Do you see giving as positive and receiving as negative?

-And finally, some people have skewed perceptions towards giving and receiving.
+And finally, some people have skewed perceptions of giving and receiving.
 They might think:

 - Receiving is only for the less fortunate.